-- Involve others to multiply effectiveness - Achieve goals through productive cooperation in the college and world community - Appreciate synergy that comes with involvement from multiple perspectives - Model collaboration in all of our activities and endeavors.
+Involve others to multiply effectiveness

+- Achieve goals through productive cooperation in the college and world community - Appreciate synergy that comes with involvement from multiple perspectives

 PHILOSOPHY OF URSULINE COLLEGE

 Ursuline College helps students to achieve their educational and career goals by emphasizing the whole person and providing personalized attention within a liberal arts higher educational environment.
 While welcoming persons of all faiths, the College is Catholic in its origins, identity, and environment.
 Instruction and services are based on the dignity of the human person in accordance with the principles of Catholic social teaching.